JustinGuruTech/LangChain-Examples/readme.md

 3. Copy `.env.example` to `.env` and update the placeholder values with your API keys.

 ### Example Files
-There are several example files, each demonstrating different aspects of working with Language Models and the LangChain library:
+There are several files in the `examples` folder, each demonstrating different aspects of working with Language Models and the LangChain library.
+These can be run using the following commands:

-1. `app.py`: Demonstrates the usage of LLMChain with OpenAI and HuggingFace Language Models.
-2. `memory.py`: Shows how to use ConversationChain to maintain context across multiple calls.
-3. `agents.py`: Explains how Agents determine which tools to use and how to use them to achieve a specific goal.
-4. `chat.py`: Demonstrates the usage of Chat Messages, Chat Prompt Templates, and Chat Chains with Language Models.

-### Usage
-Run each example file individually:
 ```
+python -m examples.interactive_chat
-python app.py
+python -m examples.1_basics
-python agents.py
+python -m examples.2_memory
-python memory.py
+python -m examples.3_agents
-python chat.py
+python -m examples.4_chats
 ```

+1. `interactive_chat.py`: Sets up a conversation in the command line with memory using LangChain
+2. `1_basics.py`: Demonstrates using PromptTemplate & LLMChain with the OpenAI & HuggingFace APIs to generate chat completions.
+3. `2_memory.py`: Shows how to use ConversationChain to maintain context across multiple calls.
+4. `3_agents.py`: Demonstrates using Agents with access to tools to perform various tasks.
+5. `4_chat.py`: Demonstrates the usage of Chat Messages, Chat Prompt Templates, and Chat Chains with Language Models.

+### Utils
+- `console_logger.py` is used for colorful logging to the console, along with assisting in the coloring of LLM streams
+- `custom_stream.py` contains a `Callbacks` class that can be passed to an LLM to automatically color the output stream when `streaming=True`